knockaway/unit-test-patterns-and-strategies/Readme.md

 unit test patterns and strategies.
 Within the [lessons](./lessons) directory there are several subdirectories.
-The lessons are primarily written according to test patterns and strategies usable with the [`tap`](https://node-tap.org) testing framework within a [back end][backend] context .
+The lessons are primarily written according to test patterns and strategies usable with the [`tap`](https://node-tap.org) testing framework within a [back end][backend] context.
 However, the majority of concepts should be applicable to any testing framework.

 Each lesson should have a short `Readme.md` that introduces the lesson.
 These